PranabNandy/Leetcode-Patterns/0.JoiBabaSaiNath/README.md

  - Ensure that guest I/O access is controlled via:
 	- I/O bitmap in VMCS/VMCB
 	- Trap I/O instructions like IN, OUT

+## How to skip loading 2 module out of 10 module
+- you add those 2 modules in blacklist
 ## Similar sources

 1. [TheEmbeddedNewTestament](https://github.com/theEmbeddedGeorge/theEmbeddedNewTestament.github.io/tree/master)